 “My daddy thought you wouldn’t get into heaven if you didn’t drive a Chevrolet,” Paul said.

-In addition to the cars, the museum is filled from floor to ceiling with car-related memorabilia and pop culture items that Paul has collected and been given over the years, including license plates that guests have brought in from all over the world.
+The museum is also filled from floor to ceiling with car-related memorabilia and pop culture items collected over the years, including license plates that guests have brought in from all over the world.

 The couple enjoys meeting visitors and hearing their stories.